alaindet/fowdb/src/resources/assets/js/README.md

 I wanted page scripts to rely on shared functionalities and I *did not* want to just copy-paste the code around all page scripts.
 I then built a `build.js` script to glue and minify page scripts together, providing flexibility.

-There are 2 NPM scripts which use the custom `builder.js` which in turns uses UglifyJS3 to glue and minify all needed JS files together.
+There are 2 NPM scripts which use the custom `build.js` which in turn uses UglifyJS3 to glue and minify all needed JS files together.

 ```
 npm run build-js -- --page=foo